iltommi/qdb-documentation/source/tutorials/one_ring.rst

-Your first wrpme hive
+Your first quasardb hive
 **************************************************

-wrpme is designed to be run as a hive.
+quasardb is designed to be run as a hive.
 A hive is multiple instances of the daemon running separate servers which collaborate to balance the load.
 This tutorial will guide you through the steps required to setup such hive.
 If you have not done so yet, going through the introductory tutorial is highly recommended (see :doc:`tut_quick`).

 .. important::
     A valid license is required to run the daemon (see :doc:`../license`).
-The path to the license file is specified by the ``--license-file`` option (see :doc:`../reference/wrpmed`).
+The path to the license file is specified by the ``--license-file`` option (see :doc:`../reference/qdbd`).

 Create a three instances hive
 =======================================